cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 >
 > - Allen Dulles, *Some Elements of Intelligence Work*

 The two rules after this one elaborate on it.
 Basically, attention to detail for the small stuff tends to lead to the same level of attention being applied to the big stuff.
 People who can do the small stuff thus have a higher chance of success when it comes to the big stuff.
-People who don't...
-Become liabilities.
+People who don't… Become liabilities.

 > Security, of course, does not mean stagnation or being afraid to go after things.
 It means going after things, but reducing all the risks to a minimum by hard work.
 >